dmccreary/personal-finance/docs/glossary.md

 A legal process that provides relief from debt when an individual or business cannot meet their financial obligations, with different chapters offering various solutions.

 **Example:** While we hope you'll never need this information, we'll discuss how bankruptcy serves as a last-resort financial safety net and the long-term implications for your credit.

+#### Bear Market

+A prolonged period of declining investment prices, typically defined as a 20% or greater drop from recent highs.

+**Example:** In this class, you'll learn how to maintain your investment strategy during bear markets rather than selling at the worst possible time.

 #### Behavioral Finance